wintercms/meta/l6-upgrade-notes.md

 Instructions marked with a `√` can be performed immediately to ensure forward compatibility.
 In other words the change is compatible with all versions of October, now and after the release.
 It is recommended to make these changes as soon as possible.

-* Build 4XX is available as a test update from 15th Febraury 2020.
+* Build 4XX is available as a test update from 15th February 2020.
 Stable release date to be announced.

 ## New system requirements: (`√`)